microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-incompatible-release-tags) The symbol "ListboxOption" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "ListboxOption" because one of its declarations is marked as @internal
 //
 // @public
-export class ListboxOption extends FASTElement {
+export class ListboxOption extends FoundationElement {
     constructor(text?: string, value?: string, defaultSelected?: boolean, selected?: boolean);
     defaultSelected: boolean;
     // (undocumented)